Applied-Scientific-Research/Omega3D/README.md

     cmake -DCMAKE_BUILD_TYPE=Release -DUSE_OMP=ON -DUSE_VC=OFF ..
     make

+If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command.

-Then you can run the GUI program with
+Finally, you can run the GUI program with

     ./Omega3D.bin